 - Discharging a firearm without cause and while intoxicated within 50 yards of a public road

 Engaging in any of the above behaviors or activities on any highway also constitutes public disorderly conduct in Charleston.
 A disorderly conduct attorney in Charleston could explain the relevant laws and provide additional examples of conduct that would be considered disorderly under the law.

-Offenses Involving Disturbances in Charleston
+What are Offenses Involving Disturbances in Charleston?